What is a LEARNING

 But what about those boring and tedious tasks

-that you tend to avoid?
-The first step is to
+you tend to avoid?
+The first step is to examine

-You might be using a technique that someone
+be using a technique that someone else taught

-else taught you - a technique that worked for
+you - a technique that worked for your instructor,

-your instructor, but may not match your particular
+but may not match your particular way of thinking.

-way of thinking.
-If so, consider what you ultimately
+If so, consider what you ultimately want to

 may seem a bit awkward because we're all accustomed